guhzoide/wifi/README.md

 		This project was developed with the aim of helping in case of loss your wifi network password

-		Remembering that if your machine does not have a wireless network card, it will not be possible to use the code
+		Remembering that if your machine does not have a wireless network card it will not be possible to use the code

 		For the software to work, just download, extract and run ;)